2024 29er World Championship

 The 2024 29er World Championship was a world championship of sailing that was held at Aarhus International Sailing Center in Aarhus, Denmark.
-The event took place between 1 August and 9 August 2024.
+The 24th 29er World Championship took place between 1 August and 9 August 2024.

-The event was won by Alex Demurtas and Giovanni Santi of Italy, who has previously finished 2nd in the 2022 29er World Championship, and 3rd at the 2023 World Championship.
-This was the 24th 29er World Championship.
+The event was won by Alex Demurtas and Giovanni Santi of Italy, who had previously finished 2nd in the 2022 29er World Championship, and 3rd at the 2023 World Championship.

 Summary

 Reigning world champion Clementine Van Steenberge of Ireland finished 2nd in silver fleet after switching crews from her brother, Nathan Van Steenberge, to Jessica Riordan for the event.
 They finished as the 6th female team overall.

 Qualifiers

 There were 5 different winners of the first race of the day due to separate fleets.
 These winners included eventual event winners Alex Demurtas and Giovanni Santi, as well as female team Emily Polson and Tiffany Mak of Hong Kong, and Swedish mixed duo Selma Hård and Lukas Wolfgang.
 Alex Demurtas and Giovanni Santi went on to win the first 4 races in their fleet creating a dominant lead from the start of the championship.
 The top 3 in the qualifying series would be Alex Demurtas and Giovanni Santi, Ewa Lewandowska and Krzysztof Królik of Poland, with French duo Nolann Huet Des Aunay and Titouan Gresset finishing 3rd.